jcorporation/myMPDos/README.md

 myMPDos is a turnkey music playback solution and is designed arround [MPD](https://www.musicpd.org/) and [myMPD](https://github.com/jcorporation/myMPD).
 After startup you can access the myMPD webinterface, copy music to the sd-card data partition, mount a music share or simply plugin an usb storage and you can start enjoying your music.

+myMPDos has no configuration dialogs or web ui for initial and further configuration.
+But there are all common linux utilities installed and more can be installed from the alpine linux repositories.

 The initial configuration is done through a simple bootstrap file, that has sane default values preconfigured.
 Setting up myMPDos takes only a few minutes.
 Experts can use the advanced bootstrap file to customize the installation further.

 ## Features